speeches/git-init/slides/basics.md

 # Working Folder

-Git keep track for any changes starting from your root project directory
+Git keeps track of any changes starting from your root project directory

 ---

 # Ignore List
-You can define to ignore some files
+You can define file patterns to ignore

 globally: Machine Level